Best Dog Travel Crates & Kennels 2026: Crash-Tested Reviews

 Price: $55-$75 | Weight: 3-5 lbs | Dog Size: Up to 22 lbs | Airline Approved: Yes (fits under most seats)

-I have used the Sherpa for my miniature dachshund on more than 30 flights.
 The spring-wire frame is genius — it squishes just enough to slide under airplane seats that technically measure smaller than the carrier’s stated dimensions.
-This is the carrier that Southwest, Delta, and United ground staff recognize immediately, which eliminates the “is that carrier approved?” conversation at the gate.
+Southwest, Delta, and United ground staff recognize this carrier immediately, which eliminates the gate approval conversation.
+Check our airline pet policies guide for current size limits and fees by carrier before you fly.

 Best for: Small dog owners who fly frequently.